juraj-hrivnak/Pakku/docs/topics/Pakku-Directory.md

 Pakku directory (`.pakku`) can be used to define [manual overrides](Pakku-Terminology.md#override) and is also used for other Pakku functionality.

-Pakku directory must be located in your modpack directory and must be named: `.pakku`.
+Pakku directory must be located in your modpack directory (`.minecraft`) and must be named: `.pakku`.

 ## Subdirectories